-Safety Competencies and Training guidance is covered under which component of a Safety ManagementSafety ProgramsFederal Aviation Administration Advisory Circular AC120- 928Safety Promotion.
-The last component, safety promotion, is designed to ensure that your employees have a solid foundation regarding their safety responsibilities, the organization's safety policies and expectations, reporting procedures, and a familiarity with risk controls.
-Thus, training and communication are the two areas of safety promotion. § 5.91 Competencies and training .
-The certificate holder must provider training to each individual identified in § 5.23 to ensure the individuals attain and maintain the competencies necessary to perform their duties Key Knowledge Point ВОК Reference Study Guide Material relevant to the operation and performance of the SMS.
-Safety Competencies and Training guidance is covered under which component of a Safety Management System: Safety Programs Federal Aviation Administration Advisory Circular AC120- 92B Safety Promotion.
+Key Knowledge Point BOK Reference Study Guide Material Safety Competencies and Training guidance is covered under which component of a Safety Management System: Safety Programs Federal Aviation Administration Advisory Circular AC120- 92B Safety Promotion.
 The last component, safety promotion, is designed to ensure that your employees have a solid foundation regarding their safety responsibilities, the organization's safety policies and expectations, reporting procedures, and a familiarity with risk controls.
 Thus, training and communication are the two areas of safety promotion. § 5.91 Competencies and training.
 The certificate holder must provide training to each individual identified in § 5.23 to ensure the individuals attain and maintain the competencies necessary to perform their duties relevant to the operation and performance of the SMS.

-Which component provides a decision Safety FAA Advisory Which component provides a decision Safety Circular AC 120- making process for identifying hazards Programs 92B identifying hazards and mitigating risk based on a thorough understanding of the Organization (s systems and their operating on thorough understanding making Key Knowledge Point understanding of the organization's systems and operating environment ? regarding management acceptance of risk to operations.
+Key Knowledge Point ВОК Reference Study Guide Material Which component provides a decision making process for identifying hazards and mitigating risk based on a thorough understanding of the organization's systems and operating environment ?
+Safety Programs FAA Advisory Circular AC 120- 92B Safety Risk Management (SRM).
+The SRM component provides a decision making process for identifying hazards and mitigating risk based on a thorough understanding of the organization's systems and their operating environment.
+SRM includes decision making regarding management acceptance of risk to operations.
 The SRM component is the organization's way of fulfilling its commitment to consider risk in their operations and to reduce it to an acceptable level.
-In that sense, SRM is a design process, a way to incorporrisk controls into processes, products, and services or to redesign controls where existing ones are not meeting the organization's needs.
-Which component provides a decision making process for identifying hazards and mitigating risk based on a thorough understanding of the organization's systems and operating environment ?
+In that sense, SRM is a design process, a way to incorporate risk controls into processes, products, and services or to redesign controls where existing ones are not meeting the organization's needs.

-Key Knowledge Point BOK Reference Study Guide Material Safety risk management encompasses the assessment and mitigation of safety risks.
+Key Knowledge Point ВОК Reference Study Guide Material Safety risk management encompasses the assessment and mitigation of safety risks.
 The objective of safety risk management is to ?
 Safety Programs ICAO Doc 9859 2.15 SAFETY RISK MANAGEMENT 2.15.1 Safety risk management encompasses the assessment and mitigation of safety risks.
 The objective of safety risk management is to assess the risks associated with identified hazards and develop and implement effective and appropriate mitigations.
 Safety risk management is therefore a key component of the safety management process at both the State and product/service provider level.
 2.15.2 Safety risks are conceptually assessed as acceptable, tolerable or intolerable.
 Risks assessed as initially falling in the intolerable region are unacceptable under any circumstances.
 The probability and/or severity of the consequences of the hazards are of such a magnitude, and the damaging potential of the hazard poses such a threat to safety, that immediate mitigation action is required.
 2.15.3 Safety risks assessed in the tolerable region are acceptable provided that appropriate mitigation strategies are implemented by the organization.
 A safety risk initially assessed as intolerable may be mitigated and subsequently moved into the tolerable region provided that such risks remain controlled by appropriate mitigation strategies.
 In both cases, a supplementary cost-benefit analysis may be performed if deemed appropriate.
 Refer to 2.15.7 for further details.
 2.15.4 Safety risks assessed as initially falling in the acceptable region are acceptable as they currently stand and require no action to bring or keep the probability and/or severity of the consequences of hazards under organizational control.